-At Cal he works in RAEL lab as a GSR in data and policy analysis to support renewable energy integration in California.
-Further research interests include analysis and simulation of power systems, mathematical programming under uncertainty and its applications to power systems operation, planning and energy policy.
+Jose’s research and professional interests include analysis and simulation of power systems, microgrid design, and mathematical programming under uncertainty with applications to electricity systems operation and quantitative energy policy.

 - Stochastic-Predictive Energy Management System for Isolated Microgrids

 - Value of Electricity versus Cost: Resolving the Customer Benefit Dichotomy in Ratemaking

 - Impact of Rooftop PV Integration in Distribution Systems Considering Socioeconomic Factors